GeoDaCenter/libgeoda_paper/README.md

 |Chicago|99999|52.83633333|13514.23282|13189.34033||||

 <sup>4</sup>PySAL/ESDA uses Moran_Local() function with parameters: keep_simulations=False and n_jobs=1.
 The Numba package is not installed.
 The n_jobs=1 parameter is used to explicitly set not using multi-threading on the function.
-However, the Moran_Local() function still takes all 12 cores to run its sub-function `_prepare_univariate()` in parallel on the testing machine.
+However, the Moran_Local() function still takes 12 CPU cores (specifically 12 CPU threads) to run its sub-function `_prepare_univariate()` in parallel on the testing machine.
 Therefore, the running time of PySAL/ESDA is moved to table in 2.1.3

 ### 2.1.2 Using 4 CPU cores or 8 CPU threads (hyper-threading)<sup>5</sup>